skade/attr/README.md

 ## Currently open things

 * Unify the retrieval interface between attributes and paths, if possible
-* Find a good interface for returning results from both secure and insecure paths
 * Proper error type, giving good information about where the failure occured
 * Looping paths and conditional paths to access deep data structures
 * Missing implementations for insecure mapping